Junípero Serra: Founding Mission Velicatá

 After leaving Mission Santa María, Serra urged Portolá to move ahead of the slow pack train, so they could reach Velicatá in time for Pentecost the next day.
 Portolá agreed, so the small group traveled all day May 13 to reach Velicatá by late evening.
 The advanced guard of the party greeted them there.

 On Pentecost day, May 14, 1769, Serra founded his first mission, Misión San Fernando Rey de España de Velicatá, in a mud hut that had served as a makeshift church when friar Fermín Lasuén had traveled up on Easter to conduct the sacraments for the Fernando Rivera expedition, the overland party that had preceded the Portolá party.
 The founding celebration took place "with all the neatness of holy poverty," in Serra's words.
 Smoke from the soldiers' guns, fired in repeated volleys, served as incense.

 The new mission lacked Indians to convert.
 A few days later, friar Miguel de la Campa notified Serra that a few natives had arrived.
-Serra joyously rushed out to welcome twelve Indian, men and boys.
+Serra joyously rushed out to welcome twelve Indians, men and boys.
 "Then I saw what I could hardly begin to believe when I read about it," wrote Serra. "... namely, that they go about entirely naked like Adam in paradise before the fall. ...
 We treated with them for a long time; and although they saw all of us clothed, they nevertheless showed not the least trace of shame in their manner of nudity."
 Serra placed both hands upon their heads as a token of paternal affection.
 He then handed them figs, which they ate immediately.
 One of the Indian men gave Serra roasted agave stalks and four fishes.
 In return, Portolá and his soldiers offered tobacco leaves and various food items.

 Through a Christian Indian interpreter, Serra told the Indians that de la Campa would stay at the mission to serve them.
 According to Stephen Hyslop, "[Serra's] goal and that of his fellow friars was not to confirm Indians in their seeming innocence, like 'Adam in the garden, before sin', but to make them aware of their sins and move them to repent."
 The motive behind gifts of food, tobacco, and the like was, "in the words of Serra's colleague and biographer, Father Francisco Palóu, spiritual conquest meant enticing Indians with food and clothing, by which means they could be indoctrinated as Christians and 'gradually acquire a knowledge of what is spiritually good and evil' ".